interfaceconjurer/lwr-scratch-pad/README.md

 # LWR Scratch Pad - ☠️⚗️

-This Repo is a template for .....
+This Repo is a template for testing concepts in an LWR/LWC environment

 ### Project Setup